jabcuad/cse15l-lab-reports/lab7.md

 Part 1

 1.
-Question about
+Question about ///merge/// method code

-Hi, I am a student working on the code, I tried the code I put above but it showed that when I try input .
-I think the bug is at the class but I'm not sure which line exactly went wrong.
+Hi, I am working on the method ///merge/// for my week 7 lab, I tried the test for the method but it showed that it didn't pass test2.
+I think the bug is at somewhere in the method ///merge/// but I'm not sure what exactly went wrong.
 Thanks!
+Here's my terminal output that showed failure:

+Here's my merge method:

+Here's the code for second test:

+Hi, the class is meant to , what would you do to ?

 2.

-Hi, the class is meant to , what would you do to ?
+After seeing the suggestion, the student decided to

 3.
-After seeing the suggestion, the student decided to

-4.
 File and directory structure:

 contents of each file before fixing bug: